pingcap/docs/dev/reference/tools/data-migration/error-system.md

 + Add the error code mechanism
 + Add the error fields such as `class`, `scope` or `level`
-+ Improve the error description, error call chain information and stack call information
++ Improve the error description, error call chain information and stack trace information

 For the design and implementation of this error system, refer to [Proposal: Improve Error System](https://github.com/pingcap/dm/blob/master/docs/RFCS/20190722_error_handling.md).